 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-Graduates of the program have gone on to work in the world of professional publishing as editors and reviewers or as free-lance translators; to become university professors after earning a Ph.D.; and to pursue other careers involving cross-cultural and artistic exchange.
-In recent years, publishers of works by Translation Program alumni have included Greywolf, Seven Stories, Autumn Hill Books, Melville House, Word Without Borders, The Iowa Review, 91st Meridian, TWO LINES Online, Circumference, The Literary Review, Passport, Absinthe, and others.
+Graduates have gone on to work in the world of professional publishing as editors and reviewers or as free-lance translators; to become university professors after earning a Ph.D.; and to pursue other careers involving cross-cultural and artistic exchange.
+In recent years, publishers of works by translation alumni have included Greywolf, Seven Stories, Autumn Hill Books, Melville House, Word Without Borders, The Iowa Review, 91st Meridian, TWO LINES Online, Circumference, The Literary Review, Passport, Absinthe, and others.